awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 You can use the SSH2 fingerprint that's displayed on the **Key Pairs** page to verify that the private key you have on your local machine matches the public key stored in AWS\.
 From the computer where you downloaded the private key file, generate an SSH2 fingerprint from the private key file\.
 The output should match the fingerprint that's displayed in the console\.

+If you're using a Windows local machine, you can run the following commands using the Windows Subsystem for Linux \(WSL\)\.
+Install the WSL and a Linux distribution using the instructions in the [Windows 10 Installation Guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10)\.
+The example in the instructions installs the Ubuntu distribution of Linux, but you can install any distribution\.
+You are prompted to restart your computer for the changes to take effect\.

 If you created your key pair using AWS, you can use the OpenSSL tools to generate a fingerprint as shown in the following example\.

 ```